blakadder/blog/_posts/2022-09-17-nspanel-pro-sideload.md

 toc: true
 ---

-How to sideload apps to NSPanel Pro and view Home Assistant dashboard on its screen.
+How to sideload apps to NSPanel Pro and use Home Assistant dashboard on its screen.

 _**Full disclosure:** This is a pre production unit sent to me free of charge by [Sonoff](https://itead.cc/ref/34/).
 Some aspects of it might be changed in official release.
 Shopping links in this article are affiliate links and I earn a small commission when you buy through them_